keu/docs/astro/cli/get-started.md

 ## Step 8: View task logs

-When you tell Airflow to print something to the terminal, the output appears in Airflow's logs.
-This is an important feature for unit testing or otherwise troubleshooting DAGs locally.
+When you tell Airflow to print something to the terminal, the output appears in Airflow task logs.
+Task logs are an important feature for unit testing or otherwise troubleshooting DAGs.
+If a task in your DAG fails, task logs are the best place to investigate why.

 1. In the Airflow UI, open either the **Grid** or the **Graph** view.
 2. Click the `say_my_name` task to make the task instance view appear.